spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 ### Optional: Ignore healthy players

+This section is intended to reinforce what you've learned but is entirely optional.
+If you don't want to implement this, you can move onto the [next section](#test-your-changes-in-a-local-deployment).

 The `HandleCollisionWithPlayer` function in your `HealthPickupServerBehaviour.cs` script currently attempts to heal any colliding player.
 If the player is already on full health we might want to ignore them so that the health pack is not consumed and the health modifier command is never sent.

-At the beginning of the `HandleCollisionWithPlayer` function you could add an if-statement which reads the player's current health from a Monobehaviour (that you will need to write) and returns early if their health is at the maximum.
-In the code that handles incoming `ModifyHealthRequest` commands the player's health is clamped to the value of the `Health` component's `max_health` property, but it's preferable to avoid sending the request if we know it will be denied anyway.
+1. At the beginning of the `HandleCollisionWithPlayer` function add an if-statement which reads the player's current health from a Monobehaviour (that you will need to write yourself) and returns early if their health is at the maximum.

-## Test health pick-ups locally
+## Test your changes in a local deployment

 The distributed game logic is now in place, and we can test if it is working correctly.
 To test this feature, you can follow these steps: